nishantb06/nishantbhansali/content/posts/Llama_Alpaca.md

 These datasets were used for Pretraining of the model, Note that Wikipedia and Books dataset were used in approximately 2 epochs, while other dataset had only 1 epochs.
 Overall this datasets is of 4.3 TB!!

-In short they have trained a large transformer on a large quantity of daya using standard optimizer (AdamW).
+In short they have trained a large transformer on a large quantity of data using standard optimizer (AdamW).

 ## Architecture